- Home

 While they may take only minutes to make, instant ramen packets are loaded with MSGs, artificial flavourings, and high amounts of salt – so they’re about as far from clean eating as you can get.

-Instead, why not make this quick and easy ramen bowl by Clean Eating?
+Instead, why not make this quick and easy ramen bowl from Clean Eating?
 It only takes 10 minutes to cook and half an hour to prepare, so it’s a much speedier version of classic ramen.
 And, thanks to the flavours and textures of tamari, chicken breast, spring onions, cabbage, whole wheat noodles, and softly-set eggs, it’s no less delicious.

 9. Chickpea and spinach stew